Chekwasy/AirBnB_clone/README.md

 ## Requirements

-- The first line of all your files should be exactly `#!/usr/bin/python3`
+- The first line of all the files should be exactly `#!/usr/bin/python3`
 - A README.md file, at the root of the project folder, is mandatory
-- Your code should adhere to the pycodestyle style guide
+- The code should adhere to the pycodestyle style guide
-- The length of your files will be tested using the wc command
+- The length of files will be tested using the wc command
-- All your modules, classes, and functions should be properly documented
+- All modules, classes, and functions should be properly documented

 ## Usage